Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 I will not explain how it does it, but multimap.new(N) creates a table that maps N keys to a value.
 It mainly just provides syntactical sugar, and the same functionality can be accomplished using trees.

-The snippet is flawed and will cause memory leaks, so do not reuse it.
+The implementation is flawed and will cause memory leaks, so do not reuse it.
 However, the way bakaGaijin uses it ensures that no memory leaks occur.

 The main (and only) reason its used is because the resulting table is null safe and the syntax is convenient.
+(So we can pretend that Lua has `?.` operator like Groovy)

 Also, it stores the values in a weak table, so they fall off if not referenced elsewhere.